 You'll get a labelled, sealed envelope that contains the topics for each of the debates on your draw.
 Once the teams are together and ready to go, they should open their envelopes and rank the topics from 1 to 3, with 1 being their favourite.
 Only the 4 students debating can do that ranking - teachers and other students can't contribute or give advice.
 Once the teams are ready, any topic ranked 3rd is crossed off, and then the most popular remaining topic is chosen for the debate.
 If the 2 topics left are equally popular, then you should toss a coin to decide between the topics.
-Finally, you should toss a coin again to decide who will be the affirmative and the negative.
+Finally, you should toss a coin to decide between the negative.
 The winner of that coin toss is the affirmative team (they don't get to pick a side).
-If you're debating online and coin tosses seem a bit silly, you can use www.wheelofnames.com instead.
-Enter the names of the two schools into the space on the right of the screen, share your screen and then spin the wheel to find out who the affirmative will be.
+If you're debating online you can use www.wheelofnames.com to choose affirmative and negative instead of a coin toss - just enter the team names, share your screen and spin the wheel.